Nuclear warfare: Post-Cold War

 On March 7, 2013, North Korea threatened the United States with a pre-emptive nuclear strike.
 On April 9, North Korea urged foreigners to leave South Korea, stating that both countries were on the verge of nuclear war.
 On April 12, North Korea stated that a nuclear war was unavoidable.
 The country declared Japan as its first target.

-In 2014, when Russia-United States and Russia-NATO relations worsened over the Russo-Ukrainian War, the Russian state-owned television channel Russia 1 stated that "Russia is the only country in the world that is really capable of turning the USA into radioactive ash."
+In 2014, when Russia-United States and Russia-NATO relations worsened over the Annexation of Crimea, the Russian state-owned television channel Russia 1 stated that "Russia is the only country in the world that is really capable of turning the USA into radioactive ash."
 U.S. Secretary of Defense Ash Carter considered proposing deployment of ground-launched cruise missiles in Europe that could pre-emptively destroy Russian weapons.

 In August 2017, North Korea warned that it might launch mid-range ballistic missiles into waters within 18 to 24 mi of Guam, following an exchange of threats between the governments of North Korea and the United States.
 Escalating tensions between North Korea and the United States, including threats by both countries that they could use nuclear weapons against one another, prompted a heightened state of readiness in Hawaii.
 The perceived ballistic missile threat broadcast all over Hawaii on 13 January 2018 was a false missile alarm.

 In October 2018, the former Soviet leader Mikhail Gorbachev commented that U.S. withdrawal from the Intermediate-Range Nuclear Forces Treaty is "not the work of a great mind" and that "a new arms race has been announced".

 In early 2019, more than 90% of world's 13,865 nuclear weapons were owned by Russia and the United States.

 In 2019, Vladimir Putin warned that Russia would deploy nuclear missiles in Europe if the United States deployed intermediate-range nuclear missiles there.
 Journalist Dmitry Kiselyov listed the targets in the United States, which includes The Pentagon, Camp David, Fort Ritchie, McClellan Air Force Base, and Jim Creek Naval Radio Station.
 Kremlin spokesperson Dmitry Peskov denies the existence of the target list.